IndexCoop/ITIPS/ITIPS/ITIP-002.md

 - [x] Can we generalize to use any oracle system other than Chainlink?
     - *Yes, using the Set oracles adapter interface*
 - [x] Should oracles return the quote in ETH or in USD?
-    - *Seems there's more oracles for ETH so we should use ETH*
+    - *Seems there's more oracles for ETH so we should use ETH.
+Also ETH is more relevant if we want to route trades through this adapter*
 - [ ] Can we get oracles for all assets in our indices?

 ## Feasibility Analysis